Jun0610/file-compression-decompression/README.md

 ```

 ## Additional Notes
-Since huffman coding revolves around bit manipulation, the compression/decompression software can technically be used to compress all file formats eg, .pdf, .docx, .png, etc (since all files are simply a string of bits).
+1. Since huffman coding revolves around bit manipulation, the compression/decompression software can technically be used to compress all file formats eg, .pdf, .docx, .png, etc (since all files are simply a string of bits).
 However, its effectiveness on these additional file formats is not guranteed.
 From testing, huffman coding seems to be the most effective with text files.

+2. All testing was done on an ARM64 chip.

 ## License
 [MIT License](https://github.com/Jun0610/text-compression-decompression/blob/main/LICENSE)